 - Some Windows apps and features are built to use libraries and work better with them than with standard folders.
 Therefore you will be more productive if you are using libraries.

-How to Create a Library in Windows 7 & Windows 8
+How to create a library in Windows

 In Windows 7, go to the bar on the top of the Windows Explorer window and click New Library.
 Then, type the name of the newly created library.

-Now you have a new but empty library.
-To add folders to it, first open it.
-Then, click or tap Include a folder, browse your computer, select the folder you want to include and click or tap Include folder.
+You should now have a new but empty library.
+To add folders to it, open it.
+Then, click or tap “Include a folder.”

-Another way is to right click the library you want to add folders to and select Properties.
-Then click Include a folder (in Windows 7) or Add (in Windows 8), browse your computer, select the folder you want to include, click or tap Include folder and then OK.
+Another way is to right-click the library you want to add folders to and select Properties.
+Then, click “Include a folder” (in Windows 7) or Add (in Windows 10 and 8.1), browse your computer, select the folder you want to include, and then click or tap “Include folder”.

 Another alternative is to open Windows/File Explorer and navigate to the folder that you want to include in a library.
-Right click (or press and hold) on it.
-In the contextual menu that is displayed, select Include in library and then the library where you want it placed.
+Right-click (or press and hold) on it.
+In the contextual menu that is displayed, select “Include in library” and then the library where you want it placed.

-How to Sort the Contents of a Library
+How to sort the contents of a library

 In the Libraries space, every type of files has its own set of personalized characteristics, that are displayed as possible columns specific to each library type:

-- Documents - files inside this library are described by the following characteristics: name, date modified, type, size, date created, folder path, authors, categories, tags and title.
+- Documents - files inside this library are described by the following characteristics: name, date modified, type, size, date created, folder path, authors, categories, tags, and title.

-- Pictures - files inside this library are described by characteristics like: name, date, tags, rating, type and others;
+- Pictures - files inside this library are described by characteristics like name, date, tags, rating, type, and others;

-- Music - files inside this library are described by characteristics like: name, album, artist, title, genre, bit rate, rating and others;
+- Music - files inside this library are described by characteristics like name, album, artist, title, genre, bit rate, rating and others;

-- Videos - files inside this library are described by characteristics like: Name, folder, year, type, length and others.
+- Videos - files inside this library are described by characteristics like name, folder, year, type, length, and others.

 To open the properties of a library, right click (or press and hold) the desired library and select Properties.